bec-archer/SR80-Manuals/user-manual.md

 If you don't like the codes that were generated, tap **Regenerate Codes** below the Export button to get a fresh set.
 The old batch stays in the system's history for record-keeping.

-**If you're offline:** The app will still generate stickers and export the PDF.
-You'll see a small banner saying "Generated offline — collision check skipped."
-This just means the app couldn't verify the codes are unique against the database — with 729 million possible codes, duplicates are extremely unlikely.
+**If you're offline:** Sticker generation needs an internet connection.
+The screen will show **"Offline — connect to Wi-Fi to generate a batch"** and the yellow **Generate Batch** button will be disabled until you reconnect.
+(This is intentional — the app needs to check the database to make sure new codes don't overlap with existing ones.
+Connect to Wi-Fi, the button lights up, and you're back in business.)
+Re-printing an already-generated batch from **Sticker History** still works offline, since the codes are already saved on the device.

 **Managing layouts:** Go to **Admin Settings** → **QR Stickers** → **Sticker Layouts** to create, edit, or set a default layout.
 The default layout is pre-selected when you open the generator.

 **Show shop name on stickers (off by default):** In **Admin Settings** → **QR Stickers** there's a **"Show shop name on stickers"** toggle.
 When OFF (the default), each sticker prints just the short code (slightly larger so it stays legible).
 When ON, the original "HYDRAULICS SR-80" line prints above the short code, just like before.
 The toggle is global and live — flipping it on the admin iPad immediately changes what every device prints, including reprints of older batches from Sticker History.

 **Starting from an Avery template:** When creating a new layout (or editing an existing one), the form has a **"Start from Avery Template"** picker at the top.
-Pick a common Avery sheet — 5160 address labels, 5163 shipping labels, 5167 return address labels, 5164 full-sheet shipping, 5195 square labels, or 5408 round/square — and every dimension auto-fills (cell size, page margins, spacing, and a fitted QR size).
+Pick a common Avery sheet — 5160 address labels, 5163 shipping labels, 5167 return address labels, 5164 full-sheet shipping, 5195 square labels, **22805 square labels (1.5" × 1.5", 24/sheet)**, or 5408 round/square — and every dimension auto-fills (cell size, page margins, spacing, and a fitted QR size).
 The layout name pre-fills as "Avery [model]" so you can rename it.
 Every field stays editable, so the preset is just a starting point — tweak whatever needs adjusting for your label sheet.
 Choose **Custom** to skip the preset and enter dimensions by hand.

 **Tip on placement:** Stick the tag somewhere that won't be removed or covered during repair.
 The barrel of a cylinder works well.
 Avoid end caps, fittings, or anywhere that gets disassembled.
 The tag needs to survive the job and still be readable when the customer brings the equipment back years later.